 Blown-In Cellulose Insulation

-- Blown-in cellulose insulation has great coverage - it completely fills cavities and small spaces in your attic that traditional batt insulation struggles to fill.
+- Blown-in cellulose insulation has great coverage - it completely fills the cavities and small spaces in your attic that traditional batt insulation struggles to fill.

 - Comparable R-Values between fibreglass and blown-in cellulose insulation make it a good choice for spaces in which you need insulation, but don’t want the added expense and mess - such as adding insulation to wall cavities.

-- Despite its paper composition, loose fill cellulose is fire retardant, because it has been treated with boric acid.
+- Despite its paper composition, loose fill cellulose is fire retardant because it has been treated with boric acid.
 You may be more familiar with this natural chemical in the laundry room, where borax is often used as a laundry booster.

-Regardless of your choice, both products are excellent options for insulating your attic, and a reputable contactor at EcoComfort can give you an in-depth breakdown of the advantages of each.
+Regardless of your choice, both products are excellent options for insulating your attic, and a reputable contractor at EcoComfort can give you an in-depth breakdown of the advantages of each.
 Improving your thermal performance will help you save money on your heating and cooling bills, ease your impact on the environment, and help you have more thorough insulation coverage in your attic.
 Call us at EcoComfort for more information about blown-in cellulose insulation and how it can help improve your home.